koloyyee/user_management/README.md

 npm run test
 ```

+**CAVEAT!**
-**CAVEAT!** The storing session sometimes cannot be retrieved instantly, try running the test a few times.
+1. The storing session sometimes cannot be retrieved instantly, try running the test a few times.
+2. The MongoDB is a personal Atlas, I am exposing it for the purpose of this co-op challenge, it will be torn after the co-op period.

 ---